arvidn/libtorrent/trunk/docs/manual.rst

 started in seed mode, it will leave seed mode once all pieces have been checked or as soon as one piece fails the hash check.

+``upload_mode`` is true if the torrent is blocked from downloading.
+This typically happens when a disk write operation fails.
+If the torrent is auto-managed, it will periodically be taken out of this state, in the hope that the disk condition (be it disk full or permission errors) has been resolved.
+If the torrent is not auto-managed, you have to explicitly take it out of the upload mode by calling `set_upload_mode()`_ on the torrent_handle_.

 peer_info
 =========